-In keeping with the university’s commitment to excellent educational experiences and high-quality programs for its students, and consistent with practices at other institutions within the state and nationally, UMass Lowell routinely engages in the assessment of student learning at the course, program, institution and system levels.
-The learning outcomes assessment process may include a variety of methods such as standardized tests, student surveys and focus groups, campus developed instruments, and a review of student course and co-curricular work.
+In keeping with the University's commitment to excellent educational experiences and high-quality programs for its students, and consistent with practices at other institutions within the state and nationally, UMass Lowell routinely engages in the assessment of student learning at the course, program, institution ans systems levels.
+The learning outcomes assessment process may include a variety of methods such as standardized tests, student surveys and focus groups, campus developed instruments, and a review of student will be protected.
 In circumstances beyond the individual course level, the identity of the student will be protected.
-The student’s name, grade or other identifying information will be removed before the student work is reviewed.
+The student's name, grade or other identifying information will be removed before the student work is reviewed.
 Selected student work may be subject to review by a limited cohort of higher educational personnel, primarily faculty.
 Assessment of student learning is undertaken primarily for the purpose of improving student learning, curriculum development, instructional improvement, and enhancing student academic success.
-Assessment activities will have absolutely no effect on a student’s grade, academic standing, ability to transfer, or ability to be graduated.
+Assessment activities will have absolutely no effect on a student's grade, academic standing, ability to transfer, or ability to be graduated.
 UMass Lowell will take all necessary steps to ensure the confidentiality of all student records and student work reviewed through this process in accordance with FERPA regulation.